andrevidela/Research-report/Thesis/index.md

 ```

 This simplifies our model because it forbids the complexity related to operations like arbitrary memory modification or network access[^1].
-Functional programming describes a programming practice centered around the use of such functions.
+Functional programming describes a programming practice centred around the use of such functions.
 In addition, traditional functional programming languages have a strong emphasis on their type system which allows the types to describe the structure of the values very precisely.

-During the rest of this thesis we are going to talk about Idris2, a purely functional programming language featuring Quantitiative Type Theory (QTT), a type theory[^2] based around managing resources.
+During the rest of this thesis we are going to talk about Idris2, a purely functional programming language featuring Quantitative Type Theory (QTT), a type theory[^2] based around managing resources.
 But before we talk about QTT itself, we have to explain what is Idris and what are dependent types.

 ## Idris and Dependent Types